Clock and percent icons over major currency pairs

 Dead‑simple math (so you can compare)

 Standard FX “1 lot” = 100,000 units of the first currency.
 A pip on most FX pairs (with 5 decimals) is 0.00010.
 Many platforms quote points (the last decimal).
-Don’t overthink it—let the platform or contract spec tell you whether “6.2” means pips or points.
+Don’t overthink it—check the contract spec to know whether “6.2” means pips or points.

 Quick convert (example):